wumm-project/OpenDiscovery/UseCases/README.md

 It is planned to collect in this directory use cases that are available under a creative commons license for further use, reuse and modification.

-## Use Cases

-Door-and-Baby - supplied by the author
+##Door-and-Baby - supplied by the author
   - creator: Nikolay Shpakovsky, Minsk
   - createdAt: 2020-01-20
   - title: